 Part of our school ethos and behaviour policy has revolved around core values such as ‘respect’, and pupils have been part of discussions and assemblies related to what this means and how it is shown.
 Respect for others is reiterated through our classroom and learning rules, as well as our behaviour policy.
 PE lessons promote the concept of ‘fair play’.

 Tolerance of those of Different Faiths and Beliefs

 This is achieved through enhancing pupils' understanding of their place in a culturally diverse society and by giving them opportunities to experience such diversity.
-Assemblies (where stories, images, events and music promote the values) and discussions involving prejudices and prejudice-based bullying have been followed and supported by learning in RE.
-Religious Education (RE) lessons cover key religions represented in the UK, to promote understanding of religious diversity and practices and PSHE Education.
+Assemblies (where stories, images, events and music promote the values) and discussions involving prejudices and prejudice-based bullying have been followed and supported by learning in Religious Education lessons.
+These lessons cover key religions represented in the UK, to promote understanding of religious diversity and practices and associated links with our PSHE Education.
 Members of different faiths or religions are encouraged to share their knowledge to enhance learning within classes and the school.

 We believe that sharing our values with parents, carers and our community is essential in supporting the children through their journey in school and life.
 We acknowledge and understand the importance of the role that our community has to play and appreciate the need to inform them of the values work that we do.
 We do this through regular updates, newsletters, assemblies, inviting parents to share in activities and through our website.

 Treating others with tolerance and respect, being inclusive and accepting of difference, engaging with others with generosity, particularly when they are in difficulty, aspiring for the highest standards, behaving with honesty and integrity, behaving with care and responsibility to our environment – we hope that through their time at Millennium, these are the values that are modelled and reinforced for our children.

 For more information, view Dfe Guidance for Promoting Fundamental British Values through SMSC